 What can you do if the services are not complete?

 There are a couple of things you can do when you put an offer and acceptance on a block of land,

-- one of the conditions that should be added to your offer is that the offer should be subject to all the WAPC conditions on the Development approval to have been met prior to settlement.
+- Your offer should be subject to all WAPC conditions on the Development approval to have been met prior to settlement.

-- The offer should also be subject to you receiving a copy of the planning conditions, along with the associated approvals, so that you can determine that the items have been completed.
+- It should also be subject to you receiving a copy of the planning conditions, along with the associated approvals, so that you can determine that the items have been completed.

-Once the block has settled, you will have no comeback even if the items haven’t been done as the land has been settled.
+Once the block has settled, you will have no comeback on the vendor even if the items haven’t been done as the land has been settled.